SPECK LAB OVERVIEW

 About Dr. Christian Speck

-Christian is a Reader in Genome Biochemistry & Molecular Biology (Associate Professor) at the Institute for Clinical Sciences in the Faculty of Medicine.
+Christian is a Professor of Genome Biochemistry & Molecular Biology at the Institute for Clinical Sciences in the Faculty of Medicine.
 He has been the recipient of two prestigious research fellowships from an US charity foundation and the Max Planck Society and recently he has been elected Fellow of the Royal Society of Biology.
-He sits on the editorial board of the Journals Microbial Cell , Advances in Molecular Biology, Biochemical Journal, chairs the Institutes Athena Swan committee and sits on the Clinical Science Centre Postgraduate Education Committee.
+He sits on the editorial board of the Journals Microbial Cell, Biochemical Journal, chairs the Institutes Athena Swan committee and sits on the Clinical Science Centre Postgraduate Education Committee.
 He has given oral presentations at the renowned Cold Spring Harbor DNA replication meeting for the last 10 years.
 Christian has been invited to numerous European and UK universities for research seminars and most recently to the Cold Spring Harbor Replication meeting and the 41st FEBS Congress as a session Chair.
 During his B.Sc. degree in biotechnology at the Beuth Hochschule of Berlin, Dr. Speck undertook a project at Genentech Inc in South San Francisco USA for 6 month in the laboratory of Dave Goeddel (CSO, Genentech) to get industry experience.
 Christian obtained his Ph.D. in biochemistry from the Free University of Berlin under the guidance of the late Prof. Walter Messer working at the Max-Planck institute of Molecular Genetics, while being funded by a Max-Planck Fellowship to study bacterial DNA replication.
 This work resulted in 3 first author publications including two in EMBO Journal.
 He then moved to the US to work with Bruce Stillman, President of the Cold Spring Harbor Laboratory, while being supported by a Leukaemia and Lymphoma Research Fellowship exploring eukaryotic DNA replication and the role of Cdc6 in initiation of DNA replication.
 This work resulted in 4 first author publications in Nature Structural & Molecular Biology, PNAS and JBC.
-Following this period of training he moved to Imperial College London to establish his group in 2006 at MRC-CSC and since 2013 at the Institute of Clinical Science first as a lecturer and since 2015 as a Reader.
+Following this period of training he moved to Imperial College London to establish his group in 2006 at MRC-CSC and since 2013 at the Institute of Clinical Science.
 His group reconstituted the loading of the replicative helicase with purified proteins (F1000 – excellent) and identified a series of crucial mechanisms and regulatory principles in DNA replication being published in prominent journals such as Molecular Cell, Nature Structural & Molecular Biology Genes & Development and PNAS.

 et al., 2015, Cdc6 ATPase activity disengages Cdc6 from the pre-replicative complex to promote DNA replication., Elife, Vol:4